Introduction

 1. Select Algorithm Output by clicking the button under Polygons and choose ‘Extracted (location)’ from algorithm ‘Extract by location’ for Polygons.
 Now, Select Model Input by clicking the button under Points and choose Input Points for Points.
 Type NUMPOINTS in Count field name.
 At the bottom, name the Count output layer as Aggregated.
 Click OK.

 1. The model is now complete.
 Click the Save button.
-If the model is saved, then a green notification will pop on the screen.

 1. Our Base Layer is the ne_10m_land and the Input Points layer is ASAM_events.
 The Grid Size needs to be specified in the units of the selected CRS.
 Enter 100000 as the Grid Size.
 Grid size is in the unit of the current CRS, which is meters.
 Click Run to start the processing pipeline.
 Once the process finishes, click Close.